taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 ### Page 4

-Min, ears and temple also no longer glowing, climbs down from the canopy.
+Min, ears and temple also no longer glowing, climbs down from the canopy, grumbling to herself.

+Min: **"Hmph!
+I didn't run away, I just came here to check the groves..."**

 Below her, Asoka clings to the trunk of the tree and Iri clings to Asoka.
 Two of Iri's arm tips are over Asoka's ears.
 Asoka calls up to Min.

 Asoka: **"*We have to hurry!
 They'll get to your village by morning!!*"**

 Min tilts her head to the side, looking down at Asoka with curiosity.

-Min: **"You don't look like an Orbiter..."**
+Min: **"So you're not an evil spirit...but you don't look like an Orbiter either..."**

 A dark rage suddenly flares up on Asoka's face.